caglarorhan/toBlueSky/readme.md

 This extension requires minimal permissions:

-- `declarativeNetRequest`: For redirecting web requests
+- `declarativeNetRequest`: For cathing web requests
 - `storage`: To save your preferences
+- `tabs`: To catch and redirect tab urls

 ## Privacy